 The Banking and Markets Regulators are federal agencies and, thus, are subject to the US Administrative Procedure Act (APA), which sets out the process by which agencies may promulgate rules.
-These agencies generally use the APA's informal rulemaking process, also known as the notice-and-comment process, to promulgate rules pursuant to either their general statutory rulemaking power, or an express statutory directive.
+These agencies generally use the APA's notice-and-comment process to promulgate rules pursuant to either their general statutory rulemaking power, or an express statutory directive.